Zaid-Ajaj/LiteDB.FSharp/README.md

 F# Support for [LiteDB](https://github.com/mbdavid/LiteDB) in .NET Core and full .NET Framework as well.

-LiteDB.FSharp provides serialization utilities making it possible for LiteDB to understand F# types such as records, unions, maps etc.
+LiteDB.FSharp provides serialization utilities making it possible for LiteDB to understand F# types such as records, unions, maps etc. with support for type-safe query expression through F# quotations

 ### Usage
 LiteDB.FSharp comes with a custom `BsonMapper` called `FSharpBsonMapper` that you would pass to a `LiteDatabase` instance during initialization: